You might be surprised to see paint or some other surface finish flaking inside your grill lid.

-To find out more about what is the peeling or flaking on the inside of the grill lid and how to clean the peeling inside of the grill lid, read this article.
+To find out more about what is the peeling or flaking on the inside of the grill lid and how to clean the peeling inside of the grill lid read this article.

-The inside of a grill lid peeling is a concerning issue to many, but the severity of the issue isn’t as bad as it may seem.
+The grill peeling from the inside is a concerning issue to many, but the severity of the issue isn’t as bad as it may seem.

-But the truth is, many grill companies like Weber don’t apply any paint or finish to the inside of their grill lid.
+If you notice something that looks like a pint peeling don’t panic.
+The truth is, many grill companies like Weber don’t apply any paint or finish to the inside of their grill lid.
 The inside grill lid of many barbecues is coated with a baked-on enamel that holds up to high heat and doesn’t break down so it is safe to use.

-As you use your grill, vapors, and grease from the grilling process can build-up to the point where it starts creating a deposit on the inside of your grill lid.
+As you use your grill, vapors, and grease from the grilling process can build up to the point where it starts creating a deposit on the inside of your grill lid.